wavefrontHQ/docs/pages/doc/integrations.md

 ## Built-In and Custom Integrations

-Tanzu Observability by Wavefront lets you set up many integrations directly from the product.
+Tanzu Observability lets you set up many integrations directly from the product.
 For other integrations, we give step-by-step instructions -- or you can send your data in other ways, for example, using the Telegraf output plug-in.

 - **Built-in integrations** provide assisted installation and configuration.
 Many integrations also install a dashboard for you.
 Access the integration by selecting **Integrations** from the taskbar and clicking the **Setup** tab.